Go to our other sites

 Will the Cambridge International AS Level be affected by the changes?

-No. Another proposal is that UK AS Levels will no longer contribute to A Level outcomes and instead be separate, standalone qualifications.
-Again, this proposal does not affect Cambridge International AS Level.
+No. Another change is that UK AS Levels will no longer contribute to A Level outcomes and instead be separate, standalone qualifications.
+Again, this change does not affect Cambridge International AS Level.
 Our November and June exam series already offer students a number of assessment routes in their Cambridge International A Level studies.
 These options still apply.
 Students can:

 Will the changes mean Cambridge International AS & A Level is no longer equivalent to UK A Level?